slinkp/practical-deep-learning-fastai/README.md

 ## Notes on my lesson process

+(Note this is how I did the first few chapters, but my process evolved some as I went through)

 I start by watching the lesson video.

 When there are Kaggle notebooks linked from the lesson overview page, I do this in Kaggle:
 - Make a copy via "Copy and Edit"
-- File -> Link to Github
+- File -> Link to Github (this repo)
 - Immediately do a quick save, call it "Initial copy", and commit that to github in the `lessons/` directory.
   I add the lesson number as a prefix.